-When you take the Straight Talk® Survey, the first payoff is discovering the styles of communicating you use most often – Director, Expresser, Thinker, or Harmonizer.
-We tend to favor two communication styles over the others, but we have the ability to use any of the styles in different situations.
+When you take the Straight Talk® Survey, the first payoff is discovering the communication styles you use most often – Director, Expresser, Thinker, or Harmonizer.
+We tend to favor two styles over the others, but we have the ability to use any of the styles in different situations.